Hepatitis C Symptoms

 - muscle aches

 Not all acute hepatitis C infections become chronic.
 Some fortunate individuals clear the hepatitis C virus in the acute phase.
-This is called spontaneous viral clearance and it occurs at a rate of 15% to 20% for acute hepatitis C patients.
+This is called spontaneous viral clearance and it occurs at a rate of 15% to 20%.

 Harvoni, hepatitis C treatment, cost over $95,000 for 12 weeks treatment, that’s 84 tablets total.
 The other direct acting antivirals are equally expensive like Sovaldi, made of sofosbuvir 400mg.
 The pan genotype (for all genotypes) hepatitis C treatment is called Epclusa.
 Epclusa is made of velpatasvir 100mg and sofosbuvir 400mg.

-The newest direct acting antiviral that has recently been approved by the FDA is Mavyret.
+Mavyret is the newest direct acting antiviral that has recently been approved by the FDA.

 Mavyret is made of glecaprevir and pibrentasvir.
-Mavyret treats genotypes 1 through 6 who have cirrhosis or don’t have cirrhosis.
+This DAA treats genotypes 1 through 6 who have cirrhosis or don’t have cirrhosis.
 Also those hepatitis C patients on dialysis.
 Mavyret is only an eight week treatment compared to Harvoni, Sovaldi and Epclusa.